AMI IMAGES / DARTMOUTH COLLEGE - LOUISA HOWARD / SCIENCE PHOTO LIBRARY AMI IMAGES / DARTMOUTH COLLEGE - LOUISA HOWARD / SCIENCE PHOTO LIBRARY

 Cholera bacterium.
-Coloured scanning electron micrograph (SEM) of a Vibrio cholerae bacterium.
-This Gram-negative rod-shaped bacterium has a single polar flagellum (long, hair-like structures), which it uses to propel itself through water.
-V. cholerae is the cause of cholera, an infection of the small intestine that is transmitted to humans via contaminated food or water.
-The bacteria produces a toxin that causes diarrhoea and severe dehydration, which may be fatal if left untreated.
+Coloured scanning electron micrograph (SEM) of a Vibrio cholerae bacterium, showing its flagellum (tail, top).
+This Gram-negative rod-shaped (bacilli) bacteria is the cause of cholera, an infection of the small intestine that is transmitted to humans via contaminated food or water.
+V. cholerae produces a toxin that causes diarrhoea and severe dehydration, which may be fatal if left untreated.